 It’s rare to hear a singing voice in contemporary music genres that isn’t digitally auto-tuned.
 We’ve become acclimatized to synthetic sounds and images coming from cell phones, computer monitors and processed music.
 These obviously have their place, but it would serve us to look up more often and listen to sounds in a more natural state.
 This is what I appreciate about the Free Hang.
 It’s like nature encapsulated in an intriguing form.
 The resonance can feel ancient.
 Perhaps this is why a simple tap on the instrument can have such a calming effect…we can absorb the sound of the moment while our awareness expands into the mystery, then a feeling of peace ensues…maybe this is our natural state of being.

-Why is it so difficult to obtain a Hang?
+Why was it so difficult to obtain a Hang?

 The unconventional business model that they’ve created is puzzling for many.
 We’re programmed to expect the demands of consumerism to be fulfilled to whoever has the money to pay for any given product and have it shipped directly to our door.
 I don’t doubt that someday a factory will be delivering Hang-like instruments to our doorsteps and it’s already happening on some level today.
 Felix and Sabina have had lucrative options presented to them but they chose a different path.
 They create a sustainable number of instruments of the highest quality and invite a small percentage of the people who have requested a Hang to visit them in Berne.